akkashk/top-movies/README.md

 Run `go build` to build the binary `top-movies`

+### Testing

+The different commands have accompanying unit tests which can be run by `cd cmd/; go test -run ''`

 ## **Postgres**

 The matched data is loaded to a Postgres database.
-See [the official website](https://www.postgresql.org/download/) to download and install.
+See [the official website](https://www.postgresql.org/download/) on how to download and install.

-The tool connects to Postgres via a [Connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).
+The tool connects to Postgres by specifying a [Connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING).

-It is recommended to use this tool with a standalone database as the tool drops and creates table with each run.
+It is recommended to use this tool with a standalone database as the tool drops and creates tables with each run.

 # Data sources

-The IMDB dataset version 7 can be downloaded from [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7)
+The IMDB dataset version 7 can be downloaded from [here](https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7).
 The tool has been designed to work with version 7, in particular it expects columns with certain predefined names.

 The Wikipedia dataset can be downloaded from [here](https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-abstract.xml.gz)